 Upon exposure, affected individuals may develop warts due to infection with human papillomavirus (HPV), a virus that only infects humans and has more than 150 related types.
 Warts usually develop in the teens, but can be seen in early childhood.
-Warts may be widespread affecting the hands, feet, face, and trunk and are often recur despite treatment (recalcitrant).
-Mucosal, oral, and genital warts may also develop and these warts are associated with an increased risk of progressing into a form of cancer known as carcinoma.
+Warts may be widespread affecting the hands, feet, face, and trunk and are often recurrent despite treatment (recalcitrant).
+Mucosal, oral, and genital warts may also develop, and these warts are associated with an increased risk of progressing into a form of cancer known as carcinoma.
 HPV infection has been linked to cervical carcinoma in WHIM syndrome.
 Two siblings with WHIM syndrome developed carcinoma of the oral cavity.

 Myelokathexis is a medical term for characteristic bone marrow pathology findings which include having too many white blood cells present in the bone marrow (hypercellularity).
 Bone marrow is the spongy substance found in the center of the long bones of the body.
 The bone marrow produces specialized cells that grow and develop into red blood cells, white blood cells and platelets.
 These cells are released into the bloodstream to perform their normal functions within the body.
 However, although neutrophil production occurs normally in individuals with WHIM syndrome, mature neutrophils are retained and eventually die within the bone marrow without being released into the bloodstream.
 Consequently, affected individuals have low levels of circulating neutrophils (neutropenia) in the blood; however, this can be overcome during periods of severe infection or stress.
 Neutrophils play a role in the helping the body fight off infection, especially bacterial and fungal infections.